DanielMeixner/DevOpsHackEssentials/DevOpsHackChallenges.md

 # DevOps Challenge \#4 - Release Management #
 In this challenge, you will release your application to Azure.
-If you need help check out the [Release Management Hints](/ReleaseManagement/ReleaseManagement.md).
+If you need help check out the [:blue_book: Release Management Hints](/ReleaseManagement/ReleaseManagement.md).
 ## What you get ##
 After this challenge you'll be able to deploy the sample application to an environment hosted in the cloud automatically.
 You'll be able to target different environments based on a single configuration so that you avoid inconsistencies between dev, test and production environments.
 You'll be using "infrastructure as code" approaches to specify the required infrastructure - in this case you'll be using ARM (Azure Resource Manager) templates.
 Maybe you have a similar system running today which might be based on e.g. Chef, Puppet, Octopus.
 While - again - it's possible to integrate those tools this challenge will help you learn about the integrated automation in VSTS.